HenryLi-0/terminal-craft/logs/logs.md

 ok, been working on some stuff, and rendering seems to be starting to work, inputs also are listening (using the `keyboard` module), player is moving and added some debug log thing! still need to write something for rendering lines (so we get, you know, cubes and stuff)

 ok, rendering stuff, we got a very vibrant green cube! it also seems that we dont really have any "is it behind me" detection, as i think we are seeing behind ourselves?

+ok, just speedran a gif, gonna submit a minimal viable product (sucks, but out of time :/)